jamsalmeron/the-object/the-object-2.md

 But the song beckons from a new part of the Ship, and it’s so beautiful!

 “Sounds like a signal from you / Bring me to meet your sound / And I will bring you to my heart.”

+Later on, the team notices they hadn’t seen her for several hours and start to worry.
+After many hours traversing the Ship’s corridors and several encounters with the “benign” butterfly bots, they return to their quarters empty-handed.

 //